1984 Dime Value Checker: Errors List, “P”, “D” & “S” Mint Mark Worth

 Three U.S. Mints produced distinctly different 1984 Roosevelt dimes, each offering unique collecting opportunities and value propositions.
 Philadelphia and Denver struck over 1.5 billion circulation pieces, while San Francisco created exclusive proof specimens featuring dramatic mirror finishes never intended for commerce.

-The value spectrum spans from face value for worn examples to $21.29 for premium Denver Full Bands strikes and beyond for certified high-grade specimens.
-The different price ranges reflect how minting quality, preservation condition, and mint characteristics fundamentally impact 1984 Dime value.
+The value spectrum spans from face value for worn examples to $1,725 for exceptional Denver strikes and beyond for certified high-grade specimens.
+Understanding mint marks, strike quality, and the Full Bands (FB) designation — where horizontal lines across the torch remain completely unbroken — is the key to unlocking real 1984 Dime value.

 1984 Dime Value By Variety